pharry22/SSMSTest/README.md

 # SSMSTest
-Management Studio Source Code Control Test Project2
+Management Studio Source Code Control Test Project 3 How come it doesn't know this has changed.